-Medical device manufacturers and sponsors need to understand and comply with the current Quality Management System (QMS) standard ISO 13485:2016.
+Medical device manufacturers and sponsors need to understand and comply with the current Quality Management System (QMS) standard requirements of ISO 13485:2016.

 This 2-day training course will provide you with the knowledge, skills and tools to implement a QMS in compliance with the ISO 13485:2016 standard.